 Here are the best indoor fall activities to try right now:

 1. Funny Little Trees

-Put some fall colors in a few trays.
-Brown, orange, yellow, green, and let him use a few leaves to paint.
-Dip them into colors and let his creativeness flow.
-He can just press them to make their shapes on the paper, it will look really neat, maybe even draw a tree so it appears the leaves fall down from it.
+He can paint on the leaves or just dip the leaves into various colors and let his creativity take charge: your toddler can just press them on paper to copy their shapes, which will look really neat, or maybe even draw a tree so it appears that the leaves fall down from it.

 4. Decorate leaves

 Get the biggest leaves you can find and glue, draw or paint funny faces on them.
-You can even glue a few funny looking eyes on it.
+You can even glue a few funny looking eyes on it for added laughs.

 7. Carving pumpkins